for Veterans and the Public

 Frequently Asked Questions

 Of course, there is no risk of getting HIV from a woman unless she has HIV, so it's good to talk about this with any potential sex partner.
 After all, she may have the same thoughts or concerns about whether YOU have HIV, but also might not bring up the subject.
-And since it's often hard to be sure, especially if you don't know someone very well, remember that using a condom can greatly reduce the risk of spreading or getting HIV and other diseases, and can be a good way to show that you care about your partner.
+And since it's often hard to be sure, especially if you don't know someone very well, remember that using a condom can greatly reduce the risk of spreading or getting HIV and other diseases, can prevent unintended pregnancy and can be a good way to show that you care about your partner.